SeekerRook/KarmadaPN/README.md

 ├── PN                              implements modular Petri Net Creation │    └── PNComponent                General Customizable PN that can be combined with other PNComponents │
-└── util                             Utility Functions for testing and explainability.
-Not needed for PN implementation
+├── util                            Utility Functions for testing and explainability.
+Not needed for PN implementation ├── analysis                        Functions for analysing PNS, such as generating Graphs of Markings or finding possible stable stages
+└── metrics                         Functions for creating Dynamic Models based on live metric from kubectl

 ```
 \**[more about Karmada Propagation Policies](https://karmada.io/docs/userguide/scheduling/resource-propagating/#multiple-strategies-of-replica-scheduling)*